Katherine Mayfair: Past

 Katherine was born on September 8, 1963, and married to abusive police officer Wayne Davis (Gary Cole).
 Together, they had a daughter named Dylan (Hailee Denham).
-Wayne became increasingly violent, forcing Katherine to flee with Dylan, and seek refuge with her aunt, Lillian Simms (Ellen Geer).
-While living in Fairview, 4356 Wisteria Lane, Katherine befriended her neighbours, Mary Alice Young and Susan Mayer. but she didn't meet Bree Van de Kamp, although she moved to the house next door, in the same year.
-One year later, Katherine returned from a walk with Lilian and she found out that Wayne had visited Dylan while Mary Alice babysat her and gave her a new doll.
-Katherine put the doll on top of a heavy oak dresser and got into a fight with Wayne, hitting him with a candlestick.
-After Wayne left, Katherine discovers Dylan had tried to retrieve her doll and died when the dresser fell over and crushed her.
-Fearing Wayne’s wrath, Katherine and Lillian buried Dylan in nearby woods and she left Wisteria Lane, lying to Susan and Mary Alice that she had taken a job offer in Chicago.
+Wayne became increasingly violent, forcing Katherine to flee with Dylan, and seek refuge with her aunt, Lillian Simms (Ellen Geer) on Wisteria Lane.
+While living there, Katherine befriended her neighbors, Mary Alice Young and Susan Mayer.
+One year later, she discovers that Wayne had found them after he dropped off a doll for Dylan, which Katherine takes away and puts on a dresser.
+That night, she discovers Dylan had tried to retrieve her doll and died when the dresser fell over and crushed her.
+Fearing Wayne’s wrath, Katherine and Lillian bury Dylan in nearby woods, and she leaves Wisteria Lane, adopting a girl very similar to Dylan from a Romanian orphanage.

-Katherine adopted a girl very similar to Dylan from a Romanian orphanage.
-Katherine began raising her new daughter, Dylan (Lyndsy Fonseca), and they moved to Chicago.
-Later Katherine married gynecologist Adam Mayfair (Nathan Fillion) from Harvard.
-Katherine lied to Adam that Wayne killed her biological daughter; he agreed to keep her secret and protect them from her ex-husband.
-After short affair between Adam and Sylvia Greene (Melora Walters), which took all their savings and friends from them in Chicago, the Mayfairs moved to Wisteria Lane, Fairview to care for Lillian, now terminally ill, and escape the humiliation of Adam's alleged sexual harassment.
+Katherine moved to Chicago to raise her new daughter, Dylan (Lyndsy Fonseca).
+Later Katherine married gynecologist Adam Mayfair (Nathan Fillion).
+She lied to Adam that Wayne had killed her biological daughter, so he agreed to keep her secret and protect them.
+After a sexual harassment lawsuit involving her husband, the Mayfairs move back to Wisteria Lane to care for Lillian, now terminally ill.